School Self Evaluation

 The focus of the evaluation

-We have undertaken a school self-evaluation of teaching and learning in the area of Mathematics.
+We have undertaken a school self-evaluation of teaching and learning in the area of Literacy.
 This report summarises the strengths that were identified and the areas that have been prioritised for improvement.

 Summary of school self-evaluation findings